Shanbashir1/Project5/README.md

  ## Wireframes
 Balsamiq wireframes was used to design the wireframes in the design phase of this project.
-[Balsamiq Wireframes](https://balsamiq.cloud/sbwg9ys/pn79h8b/r2278?f=N4IgUiBcCMA0IDkpxAYWfAMhkAhHAsjgFo4DSUA2gLoC%2BQA%3D "Balsamiq Wireframes")
+[Balsamiq Wireframes - Click here to view the wireframes](https://balsamiq.cloud/sbwg9ys/pn79h8b/r2278?f=N4IgUiBcCMA0IDkpxAYWfAMhkAhHAsjgFo4DSUA2gLoC%2BQA%3D "Click here to view the wireframes")
 The wireframes was edited a few times during the project to be inline witht he project design, I had to make a few adjustments to the design, in order for the design to work.

 + Home Page design